September 15, 2025

 Blockchain and BaaS/LaaS: fundamentals and applications

-The blockchain is the technology that ensures secure, transparent, and immutable record of transactions, functioning as a shared digital ledger among multiple parties.
+The blockchain is the technology that ensures secure, transparent, and immutable recording of transactions, functioning as a shared digital ledger among multiple parties.
 In Banking as a Service (BaaS) and Liquidity as a Service (LaaS) solutions, blockchain offers strategic benefits that go beyond security:

 Compliance applied to blockchain